kavinduranthisaru/kavinduranthisaru/README.md

 🎨 Passionate about crafting intuitive user experiences and sleek interfaces.
 💻 Currently honing my skills in **SCSS** and **React**.
-🎬 Skilled in FX and video editing, blending creativity with technology.
 📍 Based in Colombo, Sri Lanka.

 ---